killuazoldyckreal/Bandwidth-Monitor/README.md

 To automatically start the Network Bandwidth Monitor when your computer boots up:

-1. Create a shortcut of the `network_monitor.exe` file.
+1. Create a shortcut of the `Bandwidth_Monitor.exe` file.
 2. Paste the shortcut into the Startup folder (C:\ProgramData\Microsoft\Windows\Start Menu\Programs\StartUp).
 3. The program will now start automatically every time your computer starts.